FusionAuth developer image

 This API is used to update an existing System Configuration.

+You must specify the Id of the System Configuration you are updating on the URI.
 No Id is required to update this object.

 You must specify all of the properties of the System Configuration when calling this API with the PUT HTTP method.
 When used with PUT, this API doesn’t merge the existing System Configuration and your new data.
 It replaces the existing System Configuration with your new data.